 It has the IR sensor with the resolution of about 160 x 120 pixels and the temperature measurement points for this device is 19,200.

 The temperature detection range of this thermal camera is from -4 degrees Fahrenheit to 482 degrees Fahrenheit so you can detect various electrical issues.
+You can use this thermal camera for leak detection in roofing also.

 The shock-resistant construction of this thermal camera makes it perfect for any small or high electrical companies or industries.
 It has the easily accessible on-screen controls and ergonomic buttons which make it easier for one-hand operation.